nlef/moonraker-telegram-bot/docs/config_sample.md

 #	In most cases it will be 'localhost'.
 Alternatively, an ip:port, as in 192.168.0.19:7125 can be entered,
 #	if you are running multiple moonraker instances on the machine, or if the bot is located not on the printer itself.
 bot_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-#	This is the bot token, the most important part of every bot.
+#	This is the bot token.
+Please keep it safe and do not post it online.
-#	You get it when you create a new bot.
-To create a new bot, you have to talk to @BotFather in telegram.
-#	The only thing you need is the token, the rest is taken care of by the chat_id.
-#	Only the chat with the correct chat_id can send/receive commands to the bot.
+#	Only the chat with the correct chat_id can send/receive commands to/from the bot.
 chat_id: xxxxxxxxx
 #	This is the ID of the chat, where the bot is supposed to be able to send updates to.
-#	To get the ID, after creating a new bot write something to this bot, then navigate to
-#	https://api.telegram.org/bot<bot_token>/getUpdates you will see json with information about your message, sent to the bot.
-#	Find chat_id there.
 #socks_proxy: 192.168.0.22:1080
 #	If needed, you can configure the bot to use a socks5 proxy.
 #user: root